 We know…we know, it sounds preachy: healthy foods on vacation?!
-But this place is so good that it can turn the most stubborn of meat-eaters into grass-skirt wearing, flower-weaving, coconut oil-obsessing vegan warriors!
+But this place is so good that it can turn the most stubborn of meat-eaters into grass-skirt-wearing, flower-weaving, coconut oil-obsessing vegan warriors!

-There are three different locations to try Flax and Kale, our favourite is obviously the one closest to the Gaiexample area, which was also the first.
+There are three different locations to try Flax and Kale, our favorite is obviously the one closest to the Gaiexample area, which was also the first.
 It's especially good for brunch, although you'll want to get here early as it's so popular and usually has a looong queue!
 Otherwise, it's just as good for takeaway.

 Everything on the menu is vegetarian while lots of things are also vegan and/or gluten-free.
 As you can see in the picture below, everything is beautifully presented, as well as super tasty.

 The main Flax and Kale is located just outside the Gaixample area at Carrer dels Tallers 74B, right by the Universitat subway station.
-It's open daily for breakfast, lunch and dinner, closing at 11.30pm.
+It's open daily for breakfast, lunch, and dinner, closing at 11.30 pm.

 La Federica is an exciting mix of gay bar and restaurant.
 They specialise in tapas and cocktails.
 While it might be more known for being a party spot, the food they serve definitely makes a trip here worthwhile.
 Some of their best tapas include taquitos, patatas bravas and cebollas.